Mizzen-Mast/FoundationalPrinciplesofSecurity/README.md

 I followed the order of the principles as they were presented in class.

 1. Domain Seperation
-- Domain Seperation is setting up and maintaining boundaries between distinct units.
+ -Domain Seperation is setting up and maintaining boundaries between distinct units.
 2. Process Isolation
 3. Resource Encapsulation
+ -Resource Encapsolution is the enclosing of resourses inside of a container with the express intent of restricting the use of that resource to be used only in the intended manner.
 4. Least Privilege
 5. Modularity
 6. Layering